Video-QALabs/interact_videoqa/ReadMe.md

 - [7 March 2025] Dataset description released
 - [3 March 2025] Training Code and Sample Dataset Released
 - [28 February 2025] Website is Live.
-- [16 February 2025] Paper submitted for a conference [Under Review].
+- [16 February 2025] Paper on archive.
-- [6 August 2025] Tool for Manual Annotation Release

-# *InterAct VideoQA*: A Benchmark Dataset for Video Question Answering in Traffic Intersection Monitoring
+# _InterAct VideoQA_: A Benchmark Dataset for Video Question Answering in Traffic Intersection Monitoring

 <div>
 <a href="#"> Paper</a> |
 <a href="https://interact-videoqa.github.io/InterActVideoQA/">Website</a> |